vuejs/docs/src/guide/migration/global-api.md

 # Global API <MigrationBadges :badges="$frontmatter.badges" />

 Vue 2.x has a number of global APIs and configurations that globally mutate Vue’s behavior.
-For instance, to create a global component, you would use the `Vue.component` API like this:
+For instance, to register a global component, you would use the `Vue.component` API like this:

 ```js
 Vue.component('button-counter', {